Traced Monads and Hopf Monads: Traced Symmetric Monoidal Categories

 A \textbf{symmetric monoidal category} is a septuple $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ consisting of a monoidal category $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho)$ and a natural isomorphism $\sigma_{A,B}: A \otimes B \xrightarrow{\cong} B \otimes A$ called the symmetry isomorphism, such that the following equalities hold:

 \end{definition}

-A traced symmetric monoidal category is a symmetric monoidal category which comes equipped with a trace operator.
-The axioms of the trace operator are best understood using the graphical calculus for (symmetric) monoidal categories, which will we also make use of in Section \ref{sec:hopfcase}.
+A traced symmetric monoidal category is a symmetric monoidal category that comes equipped with a trace operator.
+The axioms of the trace operator are best understood using the graphical calculus for (symmetric) monoidal categories, which we will also make use of in Section \ref{sec:hopfcase}.
 We will not review in full the graphical calculus here, and we refer the reader to \cite{selinger2010survey} for an in-depth introduction.
-Also, we will use more-or-less the same conventions as found in \cite{selinger2010survey}.
-So in particular, our string diagrams should be read horizontally from left to right.
+We use more-or-less the same conventions as found in \cite{selinger2010survey}, so, in particular, our string diagrams should compositionally be read horizontally from left to right, and with the wires read from bottom to top.
+Furthermore, while equationally we work in the non-strict setting (to provide a complete general story), following the standard convention, graphically we allow ourselves to work in a strict setting and so omit the associativity and unit isomorphisms in our string diagrams -- which is justified by the coherence theorem for symmetric monoidal categories.

 \begin{definition} \cite[Definition 2.1]{Hasegawa97recursionfrom} A \textbf{traced symmetric monoidal category} is an octuple $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma, \mathsf{Tr})$ consisting of a symmetric monoidal category $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma)$ equipped with a \textbf{trace operator} $\mathsf{Tr}$, which is a family of operators (indexed by triples of objects $X, A, B \in \mathbb{X}$), $\mathsf{Tr}^X_{A,B}: \mathbb{X}(A \otimes X, B \otimes X) \to \mathbb{X}(A,B)$, which is drawn in the graphical calculus as follows: